 Changing attorneys during a divorce is not uncommon.
 In fact, at the Sisemore Law Firm in Fort Worth, about 30 percent of the divorce cases we take on are for clients who worked with a different attorney initially.
 These clients typically want to switch attorneys for one of three reasons—poor communication, personality issues or a disagreement about strategy.

 You deserve prompt and clear communication from your attorney

 If you’re working with a one-man show or a smaller law firm, oftentimes they won’t have the time or resources to get back to you promptly.
 We’ll be the first to admit it.
 In our firm’s early days, we didn’t have the robust staff and processes we have today, and consequently, client communication suffered.
-We even lost clients because of it and deservedly so.
+We even lost clients because of it, and deservedly so.

 When personalities don’t mesh, changing divorce attorneys is probably a good idea

 At our Fort Worth law firm, we have a dynamic team with several attorneys on staff, all with different points of view, areas of expertise and, you’ve got it, personalities.
-We match clients with the legal team (lead attorney, paralegals, support staff, etc.) we believe is the best fit in the realm of experience, area of specialization and personality.
+We match clients with the legal team (lead attorney, paralegals, support staff, etc.) we believe is the best fit in the realm of experience, area of specialization

 If you disagree on divorce strategy, either a new attorney or reality check is in order

 There’s no question: It’s essential that the client and divorce attorney be on the same page regarding the strategic direction and plan for the divorce.
 For example, if you prefer to have an amicable split with the other party and the attorney wants to go guns-a-blazing into litigation, you’re probably not on the same page.